plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### FrontendShippingCountryChanged<a name="frontend_events_frontendshippingcountrychanged"></a>

-Event that gets fired when the selected shipping country is changed from the frontend
+The event is triggered when the shipping country is changed in the online store.

 #### Namespace